oasci-sc2/thescientific.cc/content/docs/strategic-plan/operations/education/mentorship-program.md

 ---
-weight: 41
+weight: 10
 title: "Mentorship program"
-description: ""
+description: |
+    We recognize the transformative power of mentorship in nurturing the next generation of scientific computing leaders.
+    Our innovative mentorship program is designed to provide undergraduate students with the guidance, support, and opportunities they need to excel academically and professionally.
 icon: "article"
 draft: true
 toc: true
 ---

-At the [University of Pittsburgh](https://www.pitt.edu/), we recognize the transformative power of mentorship in nurturing the next generation of scientific computing leaders.
-Our innovative mentorship program is designed to provide undergraduate students with the guidance, support, and opportunities they need to excel academically and professionally.

-## Program Overview

 Our mentorship program takes a comprehensive approach to support undergraduate students' growth and development in computational sciences.
 We connect mentees with enthusiastic mentors from connected departments who are passionate about sharing their knowledge and expertise.